How did she do it?

 1. Have control over your money

 When you start doing a budget and actually stick to it, it gives you back control.
 You are then the one controlling your money and telling it where to go.
-If you have been looking at your pay stubs and bank account and wondering where all your money goes, a budget is for you!
+If you have been looking at your pay stubs and bank account and wondering where all your money goes, a money management app is for you!

 You will quit wondering where all your money went.
 This gives you tremendous power and control over your money.
 You get to decide where it will go and how it will be spent.